Composer of "music of winning exuberance" (The New York Times). Pianist.

 New American Waltzes, waltzes for piano by two generations of American composers (Albany Records, 2004).

-Other recordings on Koch, CRI (New World), Mode, and AK/Coburg labels, performing the music of John Cage, Roger Zahab, Marc-Antonio Consoli, Mathew Rosenblum, and Felix Draeseke.
+Other recordings on Koch, Innova, CRI, Mode, and AK/Coburg labels, performing the music of John Cage, Roger Zahab, Marc-Antonio Consoli, Mathew Rosenblum, David Keberle, Jay Reise, and Felix Draeseke.

 Selected Recent Compositions

 The Color Of There Seen From Here (2018) for flute, violin, viola, cello, and piano with video.

 Native Trees (2018) soprano and chamber ensemble, poem by W.S.
 Merwin, commissioned by Electric Earth Concerts & Portland Chamber Music Festival

 Tough Songs About Death (2017) soprano and chamber ensemble, poems by Dorianne Laux, commissioned by Earplay

 Remember/Imagine (2017) baritone, mezzo soprano, violin, tenor saxophone, contrabass, drumset, text by Frank Sherlock, commissioned by the Wm.
 Penn Foundation for the Network for New Music

 Turn On Your Funk Motor (2017) for violin, tenor saxophone, contrabass, and drumset.
 Commissioned by the William Penn Foundation for the Network for New Music